relatable-course-visualization/Relatable/database/database_documentation.md

 The course_id column references a course.
 The same course often appears in multiple rows to define logical expressions.

 Because of the multi-form nature of prerequisites as seen in the definition, one of two general forms could be maintained: conjunctive normal form or disjunctive normal form.
-While not followed strictly or mathematically, the latter was selected; prerequisites of a course are seperated on the foundational level using disjunctions.
-This is done using the disjunction_expression field.
-In particular, for a given course, the disjunction_expression represents a variable or a logical expression that is part of the larger disjunction.
-Thus, different disjunction_expression's represent different variables or logical expressions in the disjunction.
-Multiple rows with the same disjunction_expression indicate conjunction.
-Accordingly, the logical expressions representing the prerequisites for a given course are a set of disjunctive conjunctions.
-This holds by the definition of disjunctive normal form, as potential inner disjunctions can be equivalently factored outward using axiomatic associativity.
+While not followed strictly or mathematically, due to the nature of prerequisites on the course website, the former was selected; prerequisites of a course are seperated on the foundational level using conjunctions.
+This is done using the conjunction_expression field.
+In particular, for a given course, the conjunction_expression represents a variable or a logical expression that is part of the larger conjunction.
+Thus, different conjunction_expression's represent different variables or logical expressions in the conjunction.
+Multiple rows with the same conjunction_expression indicate conjunction.
+Accordingly, the logical expressions representing the prerequisites for a given course are a set of conjunctive disjunctions.
+This holds by the definition of conjunctive normal form, as potential inner conjunctions can be equivalently factored outward using axiomatic associativity.

 The course_id_prereq field stands for a corresponding prerequisite course from the course table.